wkm97/driver-backend/README.md

     - thinking of using `timestamp` sent from device (simulation) to keep track of latest data
     - only ingest data with the latest timestamp
     - but limited by the restriction that I can ONLY receive latitude, longitude and driver_id values sent from the drivers' phones
-- Create a GET /location/historical endpoint to retrieve the driver historical location from the start to the end: http://localhost:3000/location/historical?driver_id=driver_001
+- Create a GET /location/historical endpoint to retrieve the driver historical location based on `driver_id, start, end` query: http://localhost:3000/location/historical?driver_id=driver_001